306: Time of the Apes

 Frances Farmer was a glamorous actress who appeared in a number of movies during the 1930s.
 However, she had a notorious temper, an abrasive personality, and a problem with alcohol.
 During the 1940s she was repeatedly hospitalized for mental illness, although in retrospect it is unclear just how mentally ill she was.

 “Catherine!
 Johnny!”
-Nope, Catherine is Vivien Leigh and Johnny is John Berryman now.
+Catherine’s Vivien Leigh and Johnny is John Berryman now.

 Actress Vivien Leigh struggled with the effects of bipolar disorder throughout her adult life.
 John Berryman was a poet and professor of literature.
-Before committing suicide in 1972, he acquired a reputation for his volatile personality and heavy drinking.
+He struggled with depression and alcohol abuse for years before his suicide in 1972.

 Fashions by Issey Miyake! –And it shows!